Michael18811380328/HelloBlog/backup/linux/script.md

 特殊字符

 - `*` Matches any string, including the null string (empty string)
 - `?` Matches any single character
 - `X` Matches the character X which can be any character that has no special meaning
 - `\X` Matches the character X, where the character's special meaning is stripped by the backslash
 - `\\` Matches a backslash

 正则表达式的方括号。

 - `[XYZ]` The "normal" bracket expression, matching either X, Y or Z
 - `[X-Z]` A range expression: Matching all the characters from X to Y (your current locale, defines how the characters are sorted!)
 - `[[:class:]]` Matches all the characters defined by a POSIX® character class: alnum, alpha, ascii, blank, cntrl, digit, graph, lower, print, punct, space, upper, word and xdigit
 - `[^…]` A negating expression: It matches all the characters that are not in the bracket expression
 - `[!…]` Equivalent to `[^…]`
 - `[]...]` or `[-…]` Used to include the characters ] and - into the set, they need to be the first characters after the opening bracket

 ## 执行脚本命令

-在脚本中可以执行shell命令，有两种格式。
+在脚本中可以执行 shell 命令，有两种格式。

 ```bash
 $ d=$(pwd)